gem/oq-engine/doc/installing/README.md

 **On MacOS or Linux**

-  See instructions for the [Universal installer](doc/installing/universal.md) script, and consider the specific LTS to be installed.
+  See instructions for the [Universal installer](./universal.md) script, and consider the specific LTS to be installed.

 ## Installing the latest version

-See instructions for the [universal installer](doc/installing/universal.md) script.
+See instructions for the [Universal installer](./universal.md) script.
 This script works for Linux, macOS and Windows, on laptops, workstations, standalone servers and multi-node clusters.

 ## Changing the OpenQuake Engine version